radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

    └─ NonFungible { id: a72ddf870dd4af58443b70263107da13566510e39ea4464a5c4feb81df516b3e, immutable_data: Struct(), mutable_data: Struct(2u16, Decimal("0"), false, false, false) }
 ```

-We can see that the fee has been paid from the account holder to the main vault of the Lending App.
+We can see that the fee has been paid from the account holder to the main vault of the Lending dApp.

 ### Example 3: Multiple operation with different accounts